-I. Daily notes will be turned in on assigned days either in person or through Microsoft Teams (as will time sheets):
+I. Daily notes will be turned in on assigned days either in person or (if the student is absent on the due date) through Microsoft Teams:

-- Daily notes can be typed out (if completing a virtual internship) or handwritten (if you are completing an in-person internship). - Notes must total at least one paragraph in length, though they do not need to be written formally as a paragraph. - Must review your activities of the day with details.
-Should include notes for yourself such as things to look up, questions you have, etc. - Must have an entry for each day at the internship site and/or in class with capstone instructor. - Must have an entry even if you do not attend that day.
-Instead of writing a paragraph, just state the reason you did not attend.
-Examples: "I was sick," "the site cancelled today," "spring break," etc. - Daily notes should have a rich content that reflects a rich understanding of student daily experience. - Example Notes:
+- Submission Details: - Submit daily notes in person by placing carbon copies of the notes into the appropriate bin in Ms. Moyerman's office. - If absent for any reason on the day daily notes are due, follow this procedure: turn in your daily notes through Microsoft Teams by 3:00 on the due date.
+Then, turn in the hard copy the day you return to the school building.
+If you do not follow both of these steps, you will only be eligible for late credit.
+This is the same process used for submitting time sheets. - Daily notes will only be accepted as carbon copies from a lab notebook.
+No other notebook can be used.
+Typed notes will not be accepted. - Content Details: - Must total a minimum of 100 words (the length of a short paragraph) per day.
+However, notes can be written informally and do not need to follow traditional paragraph format. - Must review your activities of the day with details.
+Should include notes for yourself such as things to look up, questions you have, etc. - Must have an entry for each day at the internship site and/or days you work on your internship virtually. - Must have an entry even if you do not attend that day.
+However, instead of writing a paragraph, just state the reason you did not attend.
+Examples: "I was sick," "the site cancelled today," "spring break," etc. - There should be an entry for every Tuesday and Thursday of the internship period (including days school is cancelled or you do not attend) or you will lose points. - Daily notes should have a rich content that reflects a rich understanding of student daily experience. - Example Notes:

 Spent the morning volunteering at the nurse's station.
 Mostly I took calls, but I also got to go into the rooms of 3 patients.
 One patient had the flu.
 I helped turn someone over.

 I need to look up sphenopalatine ganglioneuralgia.

 I wonder why the nurses do that thing when they are checking on a patient.
 Make sure to ask supervisor about the last step in the protocol.

 After lunch I shadowed a cardiologist.
 She told me about (insert medical stuff here).
 I saw (insert medical stuff here).

 II.
-Reflection Journals are typed and submitted through Turnitin.com.
+Reflection Journals are typed and submitted through Turnitin.com on the assigned days.

 - Reflection must be a minimum of 500 words.

 - Must use complete sentences, proper grammar, etc.

+- Do NOT simply copy or reformat your daily notes.

 - This should be more reflective than daily lab notes and should answer questions such as:

 - What did I learn?

 - What did I like?

 - What didn't I like?

 - How can I apply this to my future career?

 - What were my challenges?

-• Example Reflection Journal:
+- Example Reflection Journal: